In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 OK, it’s time to explain how you can save money on Thousand Trails membership levels.
 That should be part of a Thousand Trails review too.

-However, when we decided to upgrade our membership to the Elite level, we learned about a way to save money on our purchase.
+However, when we decided to upgrade our Thousand Trails membership, we learned about a way to save money on our purchase.

 Other full-time RVers in Thousand Trails explained it to us.
 And I will share that insight with you now.
 Here is what I recommend: